-- CCR was conditioned before being placed into the landfill.
-Water was added as needed to the CCR materials to reduce wind dispersal and improve compaction during CCR placement in the landfill. - Water spray was applied to the exposed CCR, including on the working face, as needed. - During high wind conditions, unloading operations at the working face were reduced or halted.
+- CCR was conditioned before being placed into the landfill. - Pneumatic tanker trucks deliver the fly ash to the landfill where it is conditioned during unloading using a pneumatic ash/water mixing process. - During high wind conditions, unloading operations at the working face were reduced or halted.